layumi/2016_super_resolution/README.md

 Thanks for @star4s.
 I fixed some bugs in the network training code and made the code more clear to use.
 (2017/4/29)

 # Training data
-I random selected about 60,000 pic from 2014 ILSVR2014_train (only academic) You can download from [GoogleDriver](https://drive.google.com/open?id=0B0VOCNYh8HeRZmk3SHdrdlcxbXc) or [BaiduYun](https://pan.baidu.com/s/1c0TvFyw)
+I random selected about 60,000 pic from 2014 ILSVR2014_train (only academic) You can download from (Sorry.
+My Google Driver is out of storage.
+So I remove it. ) or [BaiduYun](https://pan.baidu.com/s/1c0TvFyw)